Nicolas-Kemp/Threegis_template/README.md

 This Django template include the basics needed to visualise a dem (digital elevation model) in 3D.

-Included in this template are a few class methods found in threegis->threed_func.py, which converts a dem to a dictionary contaianing the following:
+Included in this template are a few class methods stored under threegis->threed_func.py, which converts a dem to a dictionary contaianing the following:
-*vertices
+* vertices
 * indices
 * uvs
 * ulx (upper left x)